untwisted/amelia/README.md

 ~~~

 Once the user is logged, amelia will keep the user's host in memory.
 Whenever an user
-issues a command that demands to be authentication, amelia will check the user host.
+issues a command that demands authentication, amelia will check the user host.